shorsup/project_scope/README.md

 For use in Custom Web Design: Project Scope.

-Parses markdown into a JSON object, and calculates Coding, Design and Total hours for each segment/page of a websites Project Scope.
+Parses markdown into a javascript object, and calculates Coding, Design and Total hours for each segment/page of a websites Project Scope.

 ---